Materials-Data-Science-and-Informatics/rdf-graph-visualization/README.md

 ```

 ## Configuration
 Configuration file has the necessary information to show nodes and links in the graph.
 Since a 3D graph on the browser consumes a lot of resources, it is important to filter the data to show only the necessary information.
 Properties that are not in the yaml file will be ignored.
+You can check [example config file](examples/config.yml) for more information.
+You can also check example RDF files in the examples folder to see how the data should be formatted.

 The configuration file is a YAML file that has the following properties:
 ```yaml